nodatime/nodatime.org/Markdown/unstable/localdatetime-patterns.md

 The custom format patterns for local date and time values are provided by combining the [custom patterns for `LocalDate`](localdate-patterns.html) with the [custom patterns for `LocalTime`](localtime-patterns.html).
 The result is simply the combination of the date and the time.

-There are two few exceptions to this:
+There are two exceptions to this:

 - When parsing a `LocalDateTime`, an 24-hour (`HH`) specifier is allowed to have the value 24, instead of being limited to the range 00-23.
 This is only permitted if the resulting time of day is midnight, and it indicates